SUMMARY

 Opportunity

-How Might We make mental health tools more accessible so 13-year-olds can learn to reframe situations more positively?
+How might we make mental health tools more accessible, enabling 13-year-olds to reframe situations and develop a more positive mindset?

 Intervention